yusuffgencer/yusuffgencer/README.md

 My current focus areas are:

-- statistical analysis and exploratory data analysis
+- statistical analysis and statistical learning
-- data cleaning and visualization
+- data science
 - optimization and quantitative problem-solving
 - reproducible analysis with Python, SQL, and Excel